mapbender/mapbender-documentation/en/book/installation.rst

 * http://localhost/mapbender3/app_dev.php

-**Notice:** Click on the Mapbender3 logo to get to the login page.
-Log in with the new user you created.
+**Notice:** Go to the login link at the right-top and log in with the new user you created.

 To learn more about Mapbender3 have a look at the :doc:`Mapbender3 Quickstart <quickstart>`.

 Configuration
 =============